 TALKS X ASIA SOCIETY

-Education Partner, Asia Society Hong Kong Center, returns to Art Central to present a daily programme of talks and panel discussions.
-The programme will feature for a second time a series of highly anticipated talks from the 2018 Asia Society Honorees.
+Education Partner, Asia Society Hong Kong Center, returned to Art Central to present a daily programme of talks and panel discussions.
+The programme featured for a second time highly anticipated talks from two of the 2018 Asia Society Honorees.

 Art and Conflict